Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Numerical method

 \subsubsection{The curvature model}

+The plicRDF-isoAdvector method models the surface tension force using \cref{eq:surf-tension-force}.
+The TwoPhaseFlow OpenFOAM project~\citep{TwoPhaseFlow} provides different models for the approximation of the mean curvature $\kappa$ (see \citep{scheufler2021twophaseflow} for details).

-For the curvature calculation in the interface cell $\Omega_c$, we have used the \textit{parabolic fit} curvature model~\citep{scheufler2021twophaseflow}.\ A surface given by a quadratic form is computed by fitting it to the PLIC centroids $\{\mathbf{x}_{\Sigma, n}\}_{n \in N_c}$ inside all neighboring interface-cells.
-The curvature of the surface is then approximated by the one of the quadratic surface.
+The present study presents the results using the \textit{parabolic fit} curvature model~\citep{scheufler2021twophaseflow}.\ For the mean curvature calculation in the interface cell $\Omega_c$, a surface given by a quadratic form is computed by fitting it to the PLIC centroids $\{\mathbf{P}_{ n}\}_{n \in N_c}$ inside all neighboring interface-cells.
+The curvature of the surface is then approximated by one of the quadratic surfaces.

-Of the curvature models evaluated, the \textit{parabolic fit} has shown better performance.
-The simulation results obtained with an arbitrarily chosen slip length and using the \textit{height function} and \textit{RDF} curvature models~\citep{scheufler2021twophaseflow} are publicly available online \citep{fpnotebooks,rdfnotebooks,hfnotebooks}.
+The simulation results using \textit{parabolic fit}, \textit{RDF} and \textit{height function} curvature models with Navier slip boundary condition are also publicly available online \citep{fpnotebooks,rdfnotebooks,hfnotebooks}.
+The \textit{parabolic fit} curvature model has shown better performance for convergence with respect to the equilibrium state.